 Guidelines for toggle switch controls

 The toggle switch mimics a physical switch that allows users to turn things on or off.
 The control has two states: on (checked is true) and off (checked is false).
-Use these guidelines when adding toggle switch controls to your Windows Store app.

 Use a toggle switch for binary operations that become effective immediately after the user changes it.
 For example, use a toggle switch to turn services or hardware components on or off.